What is the Louisiana Scholarship Program?

 To apply for a school outside Orleans Parish, click HERE

 .
 When can I apply?

-No. There is no preference for early applications.
-All qualified applicants who meet the February 28 deadline will have an equal chance of selection, regardless of whether they are the first or the last to register.
+No. There is no preference given for early applications.
+All qualified applicants who meet the May 9 deadline will have an equal chance of selection regardless of whether they are the first or last to register.
 Do all students who apply to the program receive scholarships?